Spencer Public Library

 Blood Meridian throws you headfirst into a brutal and beautiful world where violence is the law of the land, a far cry from the usual Western stories.
 The Kid's journey with a group of scalp hunters is nothing compared to the terrifying Judge Holden, a figure of pure, chilling chaos, whose presence hangs over the story like a dark cloud.
 McCarthy's writing, epic and mesmerizing, turns the landscape into a nightmarish vision, a desolate and unforgiving place where good and evil lose all meaning.
 This is a story without heroes or redemption, a raw and uncompromising experience that, despite its darkness, stays with you long after you finish it, forcing you to face the darkest parts of human nature and the brutal truth of history.

-Get the eBook or audiobook with your SPL card.
-If you prefer a physical copy, contact us about interlibrary loan.
+Get the book at the library or get the eBook or audiobook with your SPL card.

 Aimee Clark, IT Librarian